garyeh/EndlessRevolution/docs/README.md

 * HTML5 Canvas and `easel.js` for DOM manipulation and rendering

 The following scripts will be specific to the game itself:
-`board.js`: This will handle the random creation of arrows/bombs with `easel.js`, store them in an array, and render them to the DOM.
+`board.js`: This will handle the random creation of arrows with `easel.js`, store them in an array, and render them to the DOM.
 It will make calls to the audio element for music playback based on game state (pause/play/mute).
 It will also keep an instance of the life status and score.
-`arrow.js`: This will have an identity as either an arrow or bomb and a direction assignment + sprite.
+`arrow.js`: This will have a direction assignment + sprite.
 `logic.js`: This will handle the scoring logic based on the timing of the arrows.
 It will be responsible for adding points to the overall score when an arrow gets destroyed.

 ### Implementation Timeline